-In British Malaya, Leslie Crosbie (Jeanne Eagels) and her businessman husband (Reginald Owen, Mrs. Miniver) live pretty conventional lives.
+In British Malaya, Leslie Crosbie (Jeanne Eagels, Man, Woman and Sin) and her businessman husband (Reginald Owen, Mrs. Miniver) live pretty conventional lives.
 One night, Leslie shoots an old friend (Herbert Marshall, The Little Foxes) to death.
 She claims that the friend was trying to rape her.
 No one doubts that such respected woman was forced to defend her life.
 The case goes to trial and it looks like Leslie’s testimony is supported by the evidence.
 However, a letter written by the defendant could change the outcome of the trial.

 Reaction & Thoughts:

 Initially thought to be lost, The Letter, directed by Jean de Limur, has been made available to the public via Warner Archive Collection.
 The print isn’t very good, but a bad copy is better than no copy at all.